 To maintain continuous enrollment, students must register for at least 2 hours during the Spring and Fall semesters and 1 hour during the Summer semester using myZou.
-Students who have enrollment difficulties should contact their director of graduate school or the Graduate School’ doctoral academic advisor for registration assistance.
+Students who have enrollment difficulties should contact their director of graduate studies or the Graduate School’ doctoral academic advisor for registration assistance.

 The dissertation must:

 A student’s doctoral program committee must approve all course work used to satisfy the credit-hour requirement and may require additional course work beyond these minimums.